-The SSD method is the preferred method for deriving site-specific GVs for toxicants without default GVs.
-The method should be used whenever the toxicity data for a toxicant meet the minimum data requirements for this method.
-Toxicity data for at least five species that belong to at least four taxonomic groups are required: details on minimum data requirements for using an SSD can be found in the AWQ Guidelines with updates to these requirements published by Warne et al. (2015).
+The SSD method is the preferred method for deriving site-specific water quality GVs for toxicants without DGVs.
+The method should be used whenever sufficient toxicity data are available.
+Toxicity data for at least five species that belong to at least four taxonomic groups are required.
+For further details on minimum data requirements for using an SSD, see the Guidelines and Warne et al. (2018).

-Background information and detail of the SSD method can be found in Warne (2001) and Warne et al. (2015).
-An overview of the revised method for calculating GVs using the SSD method is provided in Figure .
-While default GVs are derived to protect against harmful effects from long-term (i.e. chronic) exposures, the method set out in this EN can also be used to derive GVs for short-term (i.e. acute) exposures, which may be useful at regional and/or site-specific scales or for other uses such as setting licences or in prosecutions.
-Short-term GVs typically aim to protect most species against lethality during intermittent and transient exposures (see Batley et al., 2014 for further guidance on the derivation of short-term GVs).
-Case study 3 provides an example of how to derive a new GV for a toxicant that does not have a default GV using the SSD method.
+Background information and detail on the SSD method can be found in Warne (2001) and Warne et al. (2018).
+An overview of the revised method for calculating GVs using the SSD method is provided in Figure 7.
+While DGVs are derived to protect against harmful effects from long-term (i.e. chronic) exposures, the method set out in this Explanatory Note can also be used to derive GVs for short-term (i.e. acute) exposures, which may be useful at regional and/or site-specific scales or for other uses such as setting licences or in prosecutions.
+Short-term GVs typically aim to protect most species against lethality during intermittent and transient exposures (see Batley et al. (2014) for further guidance on the derivation of short-term GVs).
+Case Study 3 provides an example of how to derive a new GV for a toxicant that does not have a default GV, using the SSD method.

-Figure 6: Schematic of the method for deriving guideline values (GVs) using the species sensitivity distribution approach (Warne et al., 2015)
+Figure 7: Schematic of the method for deriving guideline values using the species sensitivity distribution approach (Warne et al. 2018)

-Both Warne et al. (2015) and ANZECC & ARMCANZ (2000a) give advice on considering the potential bioaccumulation of a toxicant when deriving a guideline value.
-Section 8.3.3.4 and Section 8.3.5.7 of ANZECC & ARMCANZ (2000a) discuss the background to incorporating bioaccumulation into guidelines and how bioaccumulation was incorporated into the derivation of the current guidelines respectively.
+Warne et al. (2018) gives advice on considering the potential bioaccumulation of a toxicant when deriving a guideline value.
+Warne et al. (2018) and ANZG (2018) discuss the background to incorporating bioaccumulation into site-specific guidelines and how bioaccumulation was incorporated into the derivation of the current GVs, respectively.

-When deriving a site-specific GV for a toxicant that has the potential to bioaccumulate, ANZECC & ARMCANZ (2000a) recommend, as a first step, using the next more stringent protective concentrations as the GV.
-For example, where the receiving ecosystem is designated as slightly to moderately disturbed and the 95% protective GV would normally be recommended; in the case of a toxicant that has the potential to bioaccumulate, the 99% protection GV would be used.
-This GV would then be reality checked as per the last step of Figure 6.
-Further steps are described in ANZECC & ARMCANZ (2000a) (Section 8.3.5.7) and should be considered if specific data are available.
+When deriving a site-specific GV for a toxicant that has the potential to bioaccumulate, ANZG (2018) recommends, as a first step, using the next more stringent protective concentration as the GV.
+For example, where the receiving ecosystem is designated as slightly to moderately disturbed and the 95 per cent protective GV would normally be recommended, in the case of a toxicant that has the potential to bioaccumulate, the 99 per cent protection GV would be used instead.
+This GV would then be reality checked as per the last step of Figure 7.
+Further steps are described in ANZG (2018) and should be considered if specific data are available.

-Case study 3: Deriving site-specific guideline values for sulfate using an ecotoxicity assessment and SSD approach
+Deriving site-specific guideline values for sulfate using an ecotoxicity assessment and species sensitivity distribution approach

 Elevated concentrations of sulfate (SO42-) can occur in river water associated with coal mine activities.
 In most cases, water produced through coal mine activities is stored or re-used.
-Although not a preferred option, in some circumstances disposal of excess water to the receiving environment is necessary, such as water releases to prevent the failure of storage dams during extreme rainfall events.
+Although not a preferred option, in some circumstances disposal of excess water to the receiving environment is necessary, for example to prevent the failure of storage dams during extreme rainfall events.
 Where such scenarios could occur, there is a need to establish concentration limits for discharge water that protect aquatic ecosystems at both local and catchment scales.
-Sulfate was the key parameter of potential concern, but there was no default AWQ GV for sulfate to protect freshwater ecosystems.
+Sulfate was the key parameter of potential concern, but there was no DGV for sulfate to protect freshwater ecosystems.